dextreydev/save-the-ball/README.md

 # How to Play
 **Windows**
-> Download the latest release
+1. Download the latest release.
-> Run the .exe file
+2. Run the `.exe` file.

-**MacOS/Linux**
+**macOS/Linux**
-> Download the source code as a .zip
+1. Download the source code as a `.zip`.
-> Rename the file extension to ".love"
+2. Rename the file extension to `.love`.
-> Make sure you have Love2D and Lua installed
+3. Make sure you have LÖVE2D and Lua installed.
-> Run the .love file
+4. Run the `.love` file.